Level 5 Drywall Finish, What You Need to Know

 Level 4 Vs Level 5 Drywall Finish

-You don’t often hear references to Levels 0 – 4 in the field, whereas Level 5 is often used as a buzzword for the highest quality smooth wall finish.
+You don’t often hear references to Levels 0 thru 4 on a job site, whereas level 5 is often used as a buzzword for the highest quality smooth wall finish.

 How many coats are in a level 5 drywall finish?
 There are three coats of joint compound, then a skim coat creating the smooth level 5 finish.